fiefdx/hostswitcher/README.md

 # run
 sudo hostswitcher

-# it use gedit as default editor, if you don't like it, you can change the hostswitcher file 'Editor = "gedit"' to any other editor
+# it use gedit as default editor, if you don't like it, you can change the hostswitcher file 'Editor = "gedit"' to any other editor easily
 ```